 - The Graduate Training Program helps train graduate students by providing funding for travel to ABD students, and collaborative research projects between faculty and graduate students.
 In addition, the Center provides students with an environment conducive to study, including quiet office space and excellent computing resources.

-The Center is located in Sociology, but faculty work to maintain interdisciplinary ties to other entities on campus, including the College of Law, the School of Social Work, and the Public Policy Center.
+The Center is located in the Department of Sociology and Criminology, but faculty work to maintain interdisciplinary ties to other entities on campus, including the College of Law, the School of Social Work, and the Public Policy Center.